dzcpy/transliteration/README.md

 ### slugify.config([optionsObj], [reset = false])

-Bind options globally so any following calls will be using `optoinsObj` by default.
+Bind options globally so any following calls will be using `optionsObj` by default.
 If `optionsObj` argument is omitted, it will return current default option object.

 ```javascript
 slugify.config({ lowercase: false, separator: '_' });